Merciless1337/Optimize/README.md

 2. Set Windows language to ENG.
 3. Download the files.
 4. Follow the guide.
+IMPORTANT!
+Run everything in this guide as Administrator!

 # Chapter 1
 1. Install latest network(Ethernet/LAN) adapter drivers and do a clean GPU driver installation and reboot.